gitaarik/adyengo/README.md

 ##### Params

-To forward the user to adyen, you should have the session set up and put the parameters in hidden form fields on the page you want to forward the user.
-You can then either have the user forward himself by clicking a submit button, or automatically forward the user by submitting the form with javascript.
+To forward the user to Adyen, you should have the session set up and put the parameters in hidden form fields on the page you want to forward the user.
+You can then either have the user forward himself by clicking a submit button, or automatically forward the user by submitting the form with JavaScript.

 To get the parameters for the form, use the `params()` method on the `Session` model.
 To get the url the form should post to, use the `url()` method.